TheXaman/jellyfin-plugin-languageTags/README.md

 ## ✨ Features

 - 🔄 Automatically scan the library with a scheduled job (default 24 hrs)
-- 🎧 Extracts languages from a files audio tracks via ffmpeg if no language tags are present
+- 🎧 Create language tags from video's audio tracks via ffmpeg
-- 💬 Optional feature to also add additional tags based on the medias subtitles (inlc. external subs)
+- 💬 Create language tags from internal and external subtitles*
-- 🏷️ Add the tags to the media for filtering
+- 🏷️ Populate items and collections with language tags for easy filtering, whitelisting or backlisting
 - 🎥 Works on movies, TV shows / series and collections
-- ✅ Whitelist option for languages to avoid spam if files contain many different languages
 - ⚡ Runs asynchronously for speed and takes about 2 mins for a full refresh with ~ 500 movies
 - 🐢 Synchronous mode for low-end devices like a Raspberry Pi
-- 🧰 Force refresh option and buttons if media files are replaced or in case of problems
+- 🧰 Force refresh options if media files are replaced or in case of problems

 ## 📚 Example Usage
 Install the plugin and scan your library.
 Then, navigate to the parental controls of individual users and restrict content based on desired language tags.
 For example: